Silent Witness series 23 – everything you need to know

-Ever-popular forensics drama Silent Witness is again for a 23rd (!!) collection on BBC One.
+Ever-popular forensics drama Silent Witness is at the moment in its 23rd (!!) sequence on BBC One.

 - Silent Witness star Emilia Fox thanks “loyal audience” as forensics drama celebrates its 200th episode